AndyClifton/lit-pro-sci-pub-demo/main.md

 ## Linking analysis and publication workflows
 Anecdotally, the separation of the publication from the analysis process has been a barrier to reproducible research, as it is impossible to ensure the link between source data and final publication.

-This document demonstrates the application of Literate Programming to reproducible research.
-Literate programming means that the program documentation is complete and contained within the program itself [@Knuth1984]^[Yes, the same `Knuth' who invented LaTeX].
+This document demonstrates the application of Literate Programming to reproducible research [@Knuth1984].
+Literate programming means that the program documentation is complete and contained within the program itself.
 It is important to note that the documentation is effectively a publication, and thus it is possible to combine data analysis with the creation of a publication in the same file.
 The use of literate programming therefore mitigates this barrier to reproducible research.

 Furthermore, this project has been structured so that the data required for this publication are in a subdirectory of the project.
 This means that all of the files required to reproduce the analysis results can be included in a repository.